Planting on a Slope

-A waterfall is the ultimate way to take advantage of a slope.
+A backyard waterfall is the ultimate way to take advantage of planting on a slope.
 A steep slope is an opportunity to create a dramatic, sheer curtain of water.
 You'll need electricity nearby to bring life to the water pump but a good electrician should be able to help provide the power.

 Test Garden Tip: Up the drama by building around an existing tree or planting one near the deck.

 Make a Boulder Statement

 Nestle clusters of boulders into the soil.
 They anchor portions of the sloped flower bed and add natural beauty.
 Arrange rocks into groups staggered informally for a natural look.
 Bury the bottom one-third to one-half of each large rock to stabilize it.
 Pack soil firmly around the rocks, and finish with plantings.